golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/managing-golem-wallet.md

 {% /tab %}
 {% /tabs %}

-This commands should open your Web Browser with Golem Onboarding Portal web page.
+This command should open your Web Browser with the Onboarding Portal web page.
 Follow the instructions presented there.

 ## Generating the app key